Orange-OpenSource/a11y-guidelines/src/en/articles/group.md

 </div>
 ```

 In an application menu, the `group` role can be used to group the different types of possible actions.
-Here, a name isn't necessarily needed for the `group`; the typology is self-explanatory.
+Here, a name isn't necessarily needed for the `group`; the categories are self-explanatory.

 ### Best Practices